 Despite a substantial decrease in asbestos consumption and a series of effective workplace safety regulations, the issue of asbestos exposure is still topical.
 Every year, between 12,000 and 15,000 deaths in the U.S. are attributed to asbestos exposure, since a disease only ensues within several decades of the first contact with this toxic agent.
 Massive amounts of asbestos were present in occupational settings such as power plants, construction sites, and shipyards throughout the country before the 1980s, which led to the exposure of over 11 million workers.
 Therefore, it should not come as a surprise that the annual number of asbestos victims will continue to remain steady for at least ten more years, after which a gradual decrease is expected.

 Asbestos exposure, as well as the numerous illnesses it can cause, is undoubtedly a complex topic.
-Here are 10 interesting facts concerning the burden of asbestos-related diseases in the U.S. you might not know.
+Here are 10 facts and statistics that summarize the devastating impact the toxic mineral: